oleksandr-kupenko/todo-web-application/README.md

 - adds tasks to the list;
 - highlights the task in color, depending on the priority;
 - sorts tasks by priority level;
-- allows you to mark tasks as completed;
+- mark tasks as completed;
-- allows you to filter completed and uncompleted tasks.
+- filter completed and uncompleted tasks.

 ## Why was this project created